bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

     cp /boot/uImage /boot/uImage.old

 #### Copy the new kernel into place
-Copy the new kernel uImage into place so that on next boot it will be loaded by the system.
+Remove the old kernel uImage then copy the new kernel uImage into place so that on next boot it will be loaded by the system.
 Note that the active kernel image in the /boot/ directory must be called "uImage" otherwise it will not be loaded by the system on boot.

+    rm -f /boot/uImage
     cp uImage /boot/uImage

 Confirm that the new uImage file is in place